St Mary's Church, Wormsley: Interior

 The chancel arch dates from the 13th century.
 The font is from the 12th or 13th century and consists of a round bowl on a cylindrical base.
 The pulpit is in oak and dates from the 17th century.
 There is stained glass in the east window.
 On the north wall are brass plaques to the memory of two local men killed in the First World War.

-External features
+Churchyard

 In the churchyard are a cross and four monuments that are all designated as Grade II listed buildings.
 Only the steps and base of the churchyard cross remain.
 They are in sandstone and date possibly from the 14th century.
 There is a sandstone pedestal tomb from the late 18th century to the memory of two Knight sisters.
 Elsewhere are three limestone chest tombs in Neoclassical style.
 One is dated 1824 to the memory of Richard Payne Knight, who was an archaeologist, architect and writer.
 Near to this is the chest tomb of his brother, Thomas Andrew Knight, dated 1838.
 He was an expert fruit grower who developed new varieties of apples.
 There is a further chest tomb to another Thomas Andrew Knight that is dated 1827.
-To the east of the church is the war grave of a World War II Royal Navy seaman.
+To the east of the church is the war grave of a Second World War II Royal Navy seaman.